tensor4all/tensor4all.github.io/index.md

 <a id="onlinemeeting"></a>
 ## Monthly online meeting
 We have a monthly online meeting to discuss the development of new methods and applications.
-Zoom links will be provided through a mailing list.
+Zoom links will be provided through a mailing list (49 registered users as of November 4th, 2024).
 Please contact [us](<mailto:h.shinaoka@gmail.com>) if you would like to join the mailing list.

 Previous meetings:

 * October 29th, 2024
 * September 30th, 2024
-* Auguest 26th, 2024
+* August 26th, 2024
 * July 1st, 2024
 * June 3rd, 2024
 * April 22th, 2024